Skip to content

 Context Log Details Page

 Click to jump to the details page.
-You can manage all current data through the following operations:
+You can manage the current data through the following operations:

 • Enter text in the search box to search and locate data;

-• Click the button on the side to switch the system's default automatic line wrapping to content overflow mode.
-In this mode, each log is displayed as one line, and you can scroll left and right to view as needed.
+• Click the button on the side to switch the system's default auto-wrap to content overflow mode, where each log is displayed as one line, and you can scroll left and right to view as needed.

 Correlation Analysis

 The system supports correlation analysis of log data.
-In addition to error details, extended fields, and context logs, you can also get a one-stop understanding of the host, container, network, etc., corresponding to the log.
+In addition to error details, extended fields, and context logs, you can also get a one-stop understanding of the hosts, containers, and networks corresponding to the logs.

 Built-in Pages

-For built-in pages such as Host, Container, Pod, etc., you can perform the following operations:
+For built-in pages such as Host, Container, and Pod, you can perform the following operations:

 • Edit the current page display fields, and the system will automatically match the corresponding data based on the fields;

-• Choose to jump to the metric view or host details page;
+• Choose to jump to the metrics view or host details page;

 • Filter the time range.